LLILAS Advisory Council

 Founder and Managing Director, Black Dutch Management, LLC

 In addition to Black Dutch Management, Fleming is also Founder and Managing Director of Tactical Energy Partners, LLC.
-He also served as Senior Vice President at Noble Royalties, Inc. He is a noted specialist in oil and natural gas regulatory and policy issues, and is active in state and federal tax issues affecting the oil and gas industry and water policy issues at the U.S. Environmental Protection Agency.
-In Texas, he has been active in regulatory matters related to the development of the Barnett Shale and Eagle Ford Shale at the Texas Railroad Commission, the Texas General Land Office and the Texas Council on Environmental Quality.
-Fleming holds a Bachiller from the Instituto Austral de Enseñanza in Comodoro Rivadavia, Argentina; a BA in Latin American Studies from The University of Texas at Austin; MA in Latin American Studies from Tulane University; and is a Ph.D.
+He also served as Senior Vice President at Noble Royalties, Inc. with roles in investor relations, acquisitions, communications, government affairs and fund management.
+Fleming is a noted specialist in oil and natural gas regulatory and policy issues.
+He is particularly active in state and Federal tax issues affecting the oil and gas industry and water policy issues at the U.S. Environmental Protection Agency including hydraulic fracturing, underground injection control and the National Pollutant Discharge Elimination System.
+In Texas, he has been particularly active in regulatory matters related to the development of the Barnett Shale and Eagle Ford Shale at the Texas Railroad Commission, the Texas General Land Office and the Texas Council on Environmental Quality.
+Fleming holds a Bachiller from the Instituto Austral de Enseñanza in Comodoro Rivadavia, Argentina, a BA in Latin American Studies from the University of Texas at Austin, a MA in Latin American Studies from Tulane University and is a Ph.D.
 Candidate in History from Tulane University.
-He is a past fellow of the National Endowment for the Humanities, where he collaborated with the Instituto Nacional de Antropología e Historia and the Universidad Nacional Autónoma de México, with a research specialty in Franciscan millennial eschatology and church/state polity in sixteenth-century New Spain.
+He is a past fellow of the National Endowment for the Humanities where he collaborated with the Instituto Nacional de Antropología e Historia and the Universidad Nacional Autónomo de México with a research specialty in Franciscan millennial eschatology and church/state polity in sixteenth-century New Spain.

 Pamela M. Giblin